 If your interested in my work in critical food studies, check out my shiny new professional site.
 I will be updating it with academic projects that carry on the work the work I do here at eathropology, only with much BIGGER words.

-Paraphrasing the Car Talk guys, even though it might put the Academy of Nutrition and Dietetics off its lunch to have to admit it, I am a Registered Dietitian.
+Although I’ve been called lots of things, my name is Adele Hite.
+And, paraphrasing the Car Talk guys, even though it might put the Academy of Nutrition and Dietetics off its lunch to have to admit it, I am a Registered Dietitian-slash-Nutritionist, licensed in the state of North Carolina.

 I completed the Masters of Public Health/Registered Dietitian program at the University of North Carolina at Chapel Hill, and I also partially completed–passed my qualifying exams and oral exams and everything–a PhD program in Nutritional Epidemiology at the same institution.
 However, when my advisor left to take a position at a university many states away, I had difficulty finding another advisor.